 Data breaches can be a disaster for your company.
 Not only are the penalties and lawsuits expensive, but you also run the risk of destroying your brand reputation after an attack.
 What’s more, if your third-party cloud service providers experience a cyberattack and customer data is compromised, you could be held liable.

-For this reason, you want to make sure that your IT teams understand the importance of security compliance.
-They should also know how compliance looks in a cloud working environment, and how to follow these guidelines and regulations while using cloud services.
+For this reason, you want to ensure your IT teams understand the importance of security compliance.
+They should know how compliance looks in a cloud environment, and how to follow these guidelines and regulations while using cloud services.

 The overall migration process

-Many companies make the mistake of assuming their cloud transformation will be seamless.
-Unfortunately, this isn’t always the case.
-More than half of the companies undergoing cloud transformation admitted it was more difficult than they expected.
+Many organizations make the mistake of assuming their cloud transformation will be seamless.
+Unfortunately, this usually is not the case.
+More than half of companies undergoing cloud transformation admitted it was more difficult than they expected.
 That’s because the migration process is difficult, and several things could go wrong at any given time.

 • Incur unexpected costs because you didn’t plan your transformation budget accordingly